brightzheng100/cp4waiops-installer/README.md

 ## Overview

-This project is designed to provide an automated, simplified way to install a set of desired components of the IBM Watson AIOps v2.1.x, for POC / demo purposes only, on ROKS.
+This project is designed to provide an automated, simplified way to install a set of desired components of the IBM Watson AIOps v2.1.x, for POC / demo purposes only, on ROKS with classic infra.

 Currently there is a minimum set of components included in this installation exerience, which takes less than 1 hour: